A red car. The red car. A red skirt. The red books. The book is red.

 You’ll actually use phrases like these all the time.
 Throw a few of them in a vocabulary trainer like Anki, and you can drill them to your heart’s content.

-But even more importantly, have patience with yourself.
+But for any study method you use and learning session you undertake, remember to have patience with yourself.
 No one expects you to be perfect, and everyone understands what you mean if you mess up.
 Saying eine klugen Frau when you should’ve said kluge will never cause a communication breakdown.
 Literally never.
 It’s just a small mistake that marks you as someone who’s still learning, and you might lose some points on a test.

 I have a degree in German, I’ve reached the highest fluency certification level for non-native speakers, and I’ve been living and teaching in Germany for years.